HazyResearch/deepdive/examples/spouse/README.md

 echo "postgresql://$USER@$HOSTNAME:5432/deepdive_spouse_$USER" >db.url
 ```

-_Note: DeepDive will drop and then create this database if run from scratch- beware of pointing to an existing populated one!_
+_Note: DeepDive will drop and then create this database if run from scratch—beware of pointing to an existing populated one!_